Most helicopter operators think only of Rotor Track & Balancing (RTB) or Dynamic Balancing when helicopter blade balancing is considered.

 If a set of new blades were added to the one head and flown for 1500 hours, chances are all these same blades would undergo similar paint erosion, leading edge erosion, and re-painting of the blades at major overhauls.
 It is highly likely that this “set” of blades are dynamically well balanced – but if one were to replace either of these blades after say 1500 hours of flying, we would generally find great difficulty in dynamically balancing this new “set” of blades together.
 It may eventually be done successfully, but often it will take several days and many flights often having to go back and start over again – this is a costly exercise.
 More often than not, the “new” blade is unable to fly with old blades and must be removed and replaced with another (generally a blade with similar hours on it i.e. similar layers of paint) before the “set” will successfully fly.
 The new blade now sits in the corner of the hanger – often called “a Rogue” blade.
 It is common to see blades returned to overhaul simply to weigh against a master blade and more often than not, simply to be sent straight back to the user with the ensuing cost of the static balance and associated costs of transport, damage risk in travel, and increased number of blades required in inventory to cover this needless removal from service of a perfectly serviceable blade………Does this sound familiar to your company or organization????

 The Problem is not with the new blades – it is with your fleet blade population or blade inventory.
-Their Span Moment Arms have migrated to the point where they will fly together as sets – but will be impossible to fly with “new” blades which are bought in as replacements.
+Their Span Moment Arms have migrated to the point where they will only fly together as sets – but will be impossible – or extremely difficult at best, to fly with “new” blades which are bought in as replacements.

 The Blade Problem is the undetected Span Moment Arm migration to the extent of consuming a significant, if not the majority of Dynamic Lateral balance correction weight capability.
 This is done in the effort to correct for a STATIC problem – but uses the DYNAMIC correction adjustment to achieve the balance.
 Thus leaving little DYNAMIC weight adjustment authority remaining to correct for legitimate Dynamic vibration induced by serviceable engineering tolerances and wear limits in the rotor, hub, mast, transmission and transmission mounts.
 Hence the Dynamic RTB has little chance of success due to the Span Moment Arm migration which has taken place.